Measurements of the groomed and ungroomed jet angularities in pp collisions at $\sqrt{s} = 5.02$ TeV: Introduction

 The IRC-safe jet angularities offer the possibility to systematically vary the observable definition in a way that is theoretically calculable and therefore provide a rich opportunity to study both perturbative and nonperturbative QCD~\cite{Larkoski:2014tva, Procura:2018zpn, Stewart:2014nna, Lee_2007}.
-Jet angularities were recently calculated in \pp{} collisions both in the ungroomed~\cite{Kang_2018} and groomed~\cite{KANG201941} cases, as well as for jets produced in association with a Z boson~\cite{Caletti:2021oor}.
+This article considers jet angularities constructed from charged-particle jets.
+While charged-particle jets are IRC-unsafe~\cite{Chang:2013rca}, comparisons to these theoretical predictions can nonetheless be carried out by following a nonperturbative correction procedure, as outlined in Sec.~\ref{sect:calc}.
+Jet angularities were recently calculated in \pp{} collisions both in the ungroomed~\cite{Kang_2018} and groomed~\cite{KANG201941} cases, as well as for jets produced in association with a Z boson \cite{Caletti:2021oor}.
 These calculations use all-order resummation of large logarithms up to next-to-leading-logarithmic (NLL$^\prime$) accuracy~\cite{Almeida:2014uva}.
 Measurements of \ang{} and \angsd{} will serve to test these analytical predictions, in particular the role of resummation effects and power corrections.
-Moreover, by measuring multiple values of $\alpha$, one can test the predicted scaling of nonperturbative shape functions that are used to model hadronization, which depend only on a single nonperturbative parameter for all values of $\alpha$~\cite{Korchemsky_1999_Fnp, Aschenauer_2020_Fnp}.
+Moreover, by measuring multiple values of $\alpha$, one can test the predicted scaling of nonperturbative shape functions that are used to model hadronization, which depend only on a single nonperturbative parameter for all values of $\alpha$ \cite{Korchemsky_1999_Fnp, Aschenauer_2020_Fnp}.